HelleBenjamin/Sandboxia2D/README.md

 - `raylib` (See https://github.com/raysan5/raylib/wiki)
 - `lua 5.4`

+These could be installed using your package manager.
+If they aren't available, you can build them from source.

 ### Windows
 - Visual Studio 2022
 - x86-based processor, arm64 isn't officially supported yet.